Dr. White is a Senior Fellow and the Materials Research Program Manager at

 research experience includes advanced ceramics for thermal insulation, bone

 Dr. White completed her PhD in Materials Science from the University of

 Cambridge as a British Marshall Scholar and NSF Graduate Research Fellow, and

 received a BS in Materials Science & Engineering and a BA in Music from

-chamber groups, and she's developed and taught a course on the connections
+concert violinist and has developed and taught university courses on the